Tramshy/trashy-behavior-graph/README.md

 This package is licensed under the MIT License.
 For more information read: `LICENSE`.

 ## Additional Notes
-The tool is suprisingly performant, but it works using a lot of reflection, and cloning of `Scriptable Objects` in some cases, which is inherently quite costly.
+The tool is surprisingly performant, but it works using a lot of reflection, and cloning of `Scriptable Objects` in some cases, which is inherently quite costly.

-The tool also has some serilization issues right now, which means that if you are unlucky the tool may just stop working for a panel.
+The tool also has some serialization issues right now, which means that if you are unlucky the tool may just stop working for a panel.
 I am trying to fix this as fast as possible

 Due to the fact that the system uses `Scriptable Objects` as nodes and transitions, you may have to use the `[NonSerialized]` attribute to avoid Unity from serializing the runtime data and thus overriding your default values for variables.
 This is not a problem for all fields, but if you notice the issue just use the attribute.